The Connectivity of the Dual: Bounds and exact values for

 \end{proof}

-So the remaining -- and most interesting -- values are $\delta_1(c)$ for $c>6$ and the exact values of $\delta_2(c)$ for $c>6$.
-We will not be able to decide which of the two possible values for $\delta_2(c)$ is the correct one, but we will give an upper bound on $\delta_1(c)$.
-As the definition requires $G$ to be $c$-connected, it follows directly from the Euler formula that $\delta_1(c)\in \Omega(c^2)$, so at least in the Omega-notation the bound we will prove will be optimal.
+The remaining -- and most interesting -- values are $\delta_1(c)$ for $c>6$ and the exact values of $\delta_2(c)$ for $c>6$.
+We will not be able to decide which of the two possible values for $\delta_2(c)$ is the correct one, but we will be able to achieve some progress on the problem for $\delta_1(c)$ by giving an upper bound on $\delta_1(c)$.
+As the definition of $\delta_k(c)$ requires $G$ to be $c$-connected, it follows directly from the Euler formula that $\delta_1(c)\in \Omega(c^2)$, so at least in the Omega-notation, the bound we will prove will be optimal.

 \begin{theorem}

 For $c\ge 7$, we have $\delta_1(c)\le \frac{c^2+6c-5}{4}$.